meep-github/torclient/README.md

 # torclient-lib
-A simple, lightweight and easy to use tor proxy library for python
+A Simple, Lightweight and Easy To Use, TOR Proxy Library For Python